openziti-test-kitchen/zdbc/README.md

 # How it works
 The zdbc driver registers with `java.sql.DriverManager` when the zdbc wrapper jar is included in the application.
 The Ziti JDBC wrapper checks each database URL to see if it starts with `zdbc`.
 If it does, then the wrapper accepts the connection request, configures Ziti,  configures the driver,  and then delegates to the driver to establish a database connection over the Ziti network fabric.

+# Your Ziti network identity
+The zdbc driver needs your ziti network identity to connect.
+There are three ways to give your identity to the driver.
+1. PKCS12 keystore and password.
+Provided via the JDBC properties `zitiKeystore` and `zitiKeystorePassword`
+1. Path to a `.json` file containing your ziti identity.
+This is the file created during enrollment.
+Provided via the JDBC property `zitiIdentityFile`
+1. A zipped and base64encoded string provided via the JDBC property `zitiIdentity`.
+The zdbc jar provides a main method that can encode the json ziti identity file into this format.
+This option is intended to be used for support tooling or business application deployments where you cannot write to the server file system.

 # Example of integrating into developer tools
 ## Requirements
 1. A Ziti network and database: <https://github.com/openziti/ziti-sdk-jvm/blob/main/samples/jdbc-postgres/cheatsheet.md>